 Apprenticeships for People with SEND

-Because of employment Equality and Diversity laws it's illegal for an employer not to take someone on because they have a special educational need or disability.
+Equality and Diversity laws mean it is illegal for an employer not to take someone on because they have a special educational need or disability.

 Apprenticeship levels and equivalent qualifications

-Once you've successfully completed your apprenticeship you’ll be qualified, and be able to apply for a job in the area you’ve apprenticed in.
+Once you've successfully completed your apprenticeship you’ll be qualified and able to apply for a job in the area you’ve apprenticed in.

 - Intermediate apprenticeships are equal to five GCSE passes